waker-he/cs-learning-notes/cpp/cppcon/type-categories.md

 - not user-__provided__
     - for ctor, class has no default member initializers for non-static data members
 - class does not have vtable
+    - except destructor, which only requires non-`virtual` dtor
 - corresponding special member function of base classes and non-static data members is trivial

 ## definition